The Iliopsoas Bursa is the Largest Bursa in the Body

-How Do I Diagnose Iliopsoas Bursitis?
+How do I diagnose Iliopsoas Bursitis?

 Diagnosing iliopsoas bursitis can be difficult as many conditions (iliopsoas tendinitis, hip flexor muscle strain, iliofemoral ligament sprain, etc.) have bursitis-like symptoms.
-Your doctor will need to narrow down the possibilty by run tests to determine if your pain is caused by bursitis or by muscle or joint injury, local bleeding, synovitis, arthritis, tendonitis, cellulitis or a number of other conditions.
+Your doctor will need to narrow down the possibility by run tests to determine if your pain is caused by bursitis or by muscle or joint injury, local bleeding, synovitis, arthritis, tendonitis, cellulitis or a number of other conditions.

 In order to rule out other conditions your doctor may recommend blood tests, an x-ray or MRI to investigate your bone structure and/or to examine the soft tissues and fluid in your hip.

 Fluid Removal - Your doctor may aspirate (use a needle) to remove fluid from the bursa to check for possible staphylococcus epidermis (or staphylococcus aureus) bacterial infection.
-The knee and elbow tend to be the joints that are prone to septic (infectious) bursitis.
+The knee and elbow tend to be the joints most prone to septic (infectious) bursitis.
 If infection is detected you will be prescribed an antibiotic to treat it.

 X-rays - X-rays will provide a two-dimensional image of the overall structure of your pelvis.
 Although bursitis cannot be diagnosed from an X-ray, they are helpful in identifying other possible causes of pain and/or ruling out other conditions.